yisar/smox-counter/README.md

 # smox-counter
->A redux-like state management which based on New context api
+>A example for smox (a redux-like state management based on New context api)

 ## Run
 ```shell